maul-esel/ahkbook/README.md

 ## Contributing
 Please help me with this project.
 Add your posts, ideas, knowledge, experience to help AutoHotkey beginners, and to provide a reference for advanced users!

-To contribute, you should
+To contribute, do the following:

+* if you're on github:
 	* PM me on github or in the AutoHotkey forums

-* if you're on github, fork the project
+	* fork the project
 	* change the `url` setting in `_config.yml` to `'http://[your username].github.com/ahkbook'`
 	* do your changes and additions, optionally creating new branches
 	* test if it works